sedouard/flocker/docs/using/tutorial/movingvolume.rst

 .. image:: images/flocker-tutorial-final-setup.svg
    :width: 60 %
-   :alt: The server-side Flocker setup is be configured with the web application still running within a container on the first server, while the Redis server with a volume is now running on the second server.
+   :alt: The web application is still running within a container on the first server, while the Redis server with a volume is now running on the second server.
    :align: center